v1001/Disaster-Response-Pipeline-/README.md

 * several settings for *CountVectorizer* were tested (keeping stop words improved the results)
 * configurations with and without TFIDF as well as different parameters were tested (not using TFIDF improved the results)

 Early stopping was activated and validation fraction set to 10%.
 With this configuration the performance increased, but not for categories with strong imbalance.
-To compensate for imbalance a custom function *padToBalance* was introduced.
-This function manipulated training data by cloning the minority data points several time, until their proportion reached the desired level (25%).

 #### 3.5.
 Further investigations
 ##### Neural networks for NLP